lingliw/panTool/padocTool/input/includes/CreateVirtualMachineWindowsTutorial.md

 # Create a Virtual Machine Running Windows Server #

-This tutorial will show you how quick and easy it is to create a virtual machine running Windows Server in the cloud using Windows Azure.
-We will use the Image Gallery in the Windows Azure Management Portal, which contains a variety of images including Windows-based operating systems, Linux-based operating systems, application images, and more.
-You do not need prior experience with Windows Azure to use this tutorial.
+This tutorial will show you how quick and easy it is to create a virtual machine running Windows Server in the cloud using Microsoft Azure.
+We will use the Image Gallery in the Microsoft Azure Management Portal, which contains a variety of images including Windows-based operating systems, Linux-based operating systems, application images, and more.
+You do not need prior experience with Microsoft Azure to use this tutorial.

 You will learn: